Skip to content

 Roofing in the Tampa Bay metro is hurricane-coast work first, second, and third — every roofing decision answers to the named-storm envelope before it answers to anything else.
 The metro sits inside NOAA's Atlantic hurricane basin and runs under the Florida Building Code's High-Velocity Hurricane Zone overlay where hurricane-tested product approvals (NOA / FL approvals) govern almost every component on the roof.
 Add Florida's distinctive insurance market — where roof age now drives policy availability and pricing more than almost any other variable — and you get a market where decision-making is structured by carrier underwriting, not just by the contractor's bid.

-If your roof is past 12 years old or has been hit in any storm since 2022, get matched with vetted Tampa roofers — most network pros offer a free inspection and roof-condition certification you can use with your carrier.
+If your roof is past 12 years old or has been hit in any storm since 2022, talk to Tampa roofers in our network — most network pros offer a no-charge inspection and roof-condition certification you can use with your carrier.

 What's different about roofing in Tampa